-Most elements of construction and infrastructure are tangible, but the concept of intellectual property (IP) is different.
+Most elements of construction and infrastructure are tangible.
+But the concept of intellectual property (IP) is different.
 It refers to the ownership and commercial control of specific intangible rights.
-The key point is that, in most cases, it is the documented representation of the idea that is protected: an idea in isolation has no protection.
+In most cases, it is the documented representation of an idea that is protected: an idea in isolation has no protection.

 This section covers:

 - what is meant by IP and